bbc/rd-taster-pilot-documentation/docs/overview/pilot-description.md

 ### Example

-This hosting diagram was produced by the Taster team
+This hosting diagram was produced by the Taster team for the BBC Drop application

 <img src="./images/drop-hosting.png" alt="BBC Drop hosting diagram" width="650" >